 Nothing becomes hidden or unreadable

-When you find a color you like, click Done to apply it.
+When you find a color scheme you like, click Done to apply it.

 If you do not want to keep the change, click Cancel.